kanannuruyevs/kanannuruyevs/README.md

 ### Welcome to my GitHub Profile 🙂.
-### My name is Kanan and my pronouns are he/him 👨🏻.
+### My name is Kanan and pronouns are he/him 👨🏻.
 Nice to see you here!
 ### There are a couple of things about me ⚡:

 - I’m currently learning Python 🌱👨🏻‍💻 and trying to work on small projects 🔭.